akuan1997/NodeJs_Concert_Website/README.md

 - **Modular Development:** JavaScript code separated into multiple files based on functionality
 - **RESTful API Integration:** Communicates with backend API to fetch concert data

+### Backend & Deployment

+- **Linux Development Environment:** The backend is developed and tested in a Linux-based environment for stability and performance.
+- **AWS Deployment:** The application is hosted on AWS, leveraging cloud computing resources for scalability.
+- **Docker Containerization:** The backend services are containerized using Docker, ensuring consistency across different environments and simplifying deployment.

 ### Main Pages

 1. **Home Page (index.html)**